<< Yesterday

 2006 This season, except for the years marred by work stoppages, marks the first time in baseball history that no starting pitcher in either league wins 20 games.
 The most victories in the National League is sixteen, accomplished by six hurlers, with Johan Santana and Chien-Ming Wang winning 19 games in the Junior Circuit.

-2007 The NL playoff game ends abruptly in the bottom of the 13th inning at Coors Field as Matt Holliday of the Rockies scores on a bang-bang play at home on a shallow Jamey Carroll sac fly, the third and winning run given up in Trevor Hoffman's blown save.
-Colorado's 9-8 comeback victory, their 14th in their last 15 games, end the Padres season, who were one strike away two games ago from clinching a postseason berth.
+2007 The National League playoff game ends abruptly in the bottom of the 13th inning at Coors Field when Matt Holliday of the Rockies scores on a bang-bang play at home thanks to Jamey Carroll's shallow sac fly, the third and winning run given up in Trevor Hoffman's blown save.
+Colorado's 9-8 comeback victory, their 14th in their last 15 games, ends the Padres season, who were one strike away two games ago from clinching a postseason berth.

 2009 Tony La Russa moves past John McGraw into second place for the most games managed in major league history.
 With his 4,770 contests as a manager, the Cardinal skipper trails only Connie Mack, who amassed a total of 7755 during his 53 years in the dugout.